j-towns/j-towns.github.io/_posts/2017-06-12-A-new-trick.md

 def alternative_Rop(f, x, u):
 ```

 The `theano.tensor.Lop` API matches that of `Rop`.
-So `T.Lop(f, wrt, eval_points)` evaluates the Jacobian product of `f` with respect to `wrt`, left multiplied by the vector `eval_points`.
+So `T.Lop(f, wrt, eval_points)` evaluates the Jacobian of `f` with respect to `wrt`, left multiplied by the vector `eval_points`.
 Carefully tracing through the equations above, we can implement our alternative Rop.
 It's pretty simple:

 ```python